exercism/go/concepts/range-iteration/introduction.md

 ### Range over an Integer

-Since Go 1.22, `range` can iterate over an integer directly, yielding values from `0` up to but not including that integer.
+`range` can iterate over an integer directly, yielding values from `0` up to but not including that integer.
 Zero and negative values are valid but produce no iterations.

 ```go